OUR HULA LINEAGE

 Aunty Ilima's yearning to learn more about indigenous cultural revitalization prompted her to return to higher education, and earn a degree in indigenous anthropology from California State University San Marcos.
 As an undergraduate, Aunty Ilima was fortunate to conduct collaborative fieldwork with local Native Hawaiian, Kumeyaay, and Oaxacan communities.

-In addition to regular classes held at the hālau, Aunty Ilima serves the Oceanside community with free classes for seniors in partnership with the Oceanside Senior Center.
-Serving the Native Hawaiian community, she was the 2018 Director of Youth Enrichment and 2019 Director of Culture at Hui O Hawaiʻi of San Diego and an active current member of 'Ahahui Kiwila Hawai'i O San Diego civic club.
+In addition to regular classes held at the hālau, has served the Native Hawaiian community, she was the 2018 Director of Youth Enrichment and 2019 Director of Culture at Hui O Hawaiʻi of San Diego and an active current member of 'Ahahui Kiwila Hawai'i O San Diego civic club.